-During World War I, many police dogs were trained and several breeds where converted from their original purpose to more police-related jobs.
+During World War I, many police dogs were trained and several breeds were converted from their original purpose to more police-related jobs.
 Such training included draught assistance, guarding, messaging, and sniffing.

 The original official breed club was created in 1914 in Germany and was named the Deutscher Rottweiler-Klub which means German Rottweiler Club.
 The club had recorded around 500 Rottweiler dogs and the emphasis was put on working dogs.

-A year later, the Süddeutscher Rottweiler-Klub (South German Rottweiler Club) was also created and had over 3,000 Rottweilers in their records, and the emphasis was put on physical appearance, morphology and conformation.
-The SRK soon changed name to become the International Rottweiler Club.
+A year later, the Süddeutscher Rottweiler-Klub (South German Rottweiler Club) was also created and had over 3,000 Rottweilers in their records, and the emphasis was put on physical appearance, morphology, and conformation.
+The SRK soon changed the name to become the International Rottweiler Club.

 In 1921, few years after the First World War, these two main German Rottweiler clubs merged and the Allgemeiner Deutscher Rottweiler Klub (General German Rottweiler Club) was born.
 The ADRK is the home club of the Rottweiler as we know it today, and they worked hard for decades in order to promote the breed internationally.

 In 1931, the influential American Kennel Club recognized the Rottweiler breed officially while in 1936, Rottweilers appeared at the World’s biggest dog show, Crufts.
 The Rott boomed again in the 1990s and remain strong since then, consistently showing up in the top ten most popular dog breeds.